-In February 2011, Florida’s Turnpike Enterprise (FTE) implemented all-electronic, no-cash tolling – a safer, more efficient, seamless method of collecting tolls from customers on the Turnpike segment located between Milepost 0 in Florida City and Milepost 47 at the Miami-Dade/Broward County line.
+In February 2011, Florida's Turnpike Enterprise (FTE) launched all-electronic, no-cash tolling--a safer, more efficient, seamless method of collecting tolls from customers--on the Turnpike in Miami-Dade County.

 FTE has always been a leader in the worldwide toll industry, and new technologies now allow the agency to collect tolls electronically from both SunPass and non-SunPass customers while providing a safe, cost effective and efficient transportation system for residents, businesses and visitors.

 TOLL-BY-PLATE is available on the Turnpike from Milepost 53, west of Ft.
 Lauderdale, to south to Milepost 0 north of the Florida Keys, on the Sawgrass Expressway in western Broward County, and on the Veterans Expressway and I-4 Connector in Tampa.
 When a vehicle without SunPass travels on these Turnpike System roads, the tolling equipment takes a photo of the license plate and invoices the registered vehicle owner.
 If you are not a SunPass customer, you must use the cash lanes at all other Turnpike locations.

 The Miami-Dade Expressway Authority has its own toll-by-plate program.
 For information, go to www.MDXway.com

 Where on the Turnpike is TOLL-BY-PLATE available?